GOP rallies solidly against Democrats’ virus relief package

-WASHINGTON (AP) — Republicans rallied solidly against Democrats’ proposed $1.9 trillion COVID-19 relief bill as lawmakers awaited a decision by the Senate’s parliamentarian that could bolster or potentially kill a pivotal provision hiking the federal minimum wage.
+WASHINGTON (AP) — Republicans rallied solidly Wednesday against Democrats’ proposed $1.9 trillion COVID-19 relief bill as lawmakers awaited a decision by the Senate’s parliamentarianthat could bolster or potentially kill a pivotal provision hiking the federal minimum wage.

 Despite their paper-thin congressional majorities, Democratic leaders were poised to push the sweeping package through the House on Friday.
 They were hoping the Senate, where changes seem likely, would follow quickly enough to have legislation on President Joe Biden’s desk by mid-March.